3 Days In Edinburgh: Ultimate Edinburgh Itinerary

 Since there is so much to see and do in Edinburgh, I’ve included a small list of additional activities at the end of this blog post that are worth considering to make your visit extra special.
 A blog on the best things to do in Edinburgh is coming soon, so stay tuned for that.

 Who this itinerary is for | I recommend this itinerary for first-time visitors to Edinburgh who want to visit famous attractions but also get off the beaten path.
-Bonus points for my fellow foodies as I’ve included some stellar coffee shop and restaurant recommendations throughout this post.
+Bonus points for my fellow foodies, as I’ve included some stellar coffee shop and restaurant recommendations throughout this post.

-There are plenty of spots around Edinburgh to try this staple but I recommend Quinn’s Cafe, Greenwoods, Southern Cross Cafe, and Edinburgh Larder Cafe.
-They’re all close to the Royal Mile with drool-worthy menus.
-For my veggie folks, look to Breakfast, Brunch, and Lunch.
+Greenwoods, Southern Cross Cafe, and Edinburgh Larder Cafe are all solid options on or around the Royal Mile.
+For my veggie folks, go to Breakfast, Brunch, and Lunch.

 The Royal Mile